Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     - `amount` - an active amount of user's balance.

     - `deposit` - a frozen amount.
-When a user posted an offer to buy some content with price is 100 tokens, these tokens will be frozen and displays as "deposit" field.
+When a user posted an offer to buy some profile with price is 100 tokens, these tokens will be frozen and displays as "deposit" field.

     - `unconfirmed` - is the number of coins/tokens that is not confirmed in the blockchain yet.
 When transaction will be confirmed, this number of coins/tokens will be shown in the "amount" field.